-- 1. Strategic risks which are primarily external to the business; - 2.
-Financial risks generally related to matters addressed in the Financial Risk Management Policy and in the Pension Statement of Investment Policy and Procedures; and - 3.
+1. Strategic risks - which are primarily external to the business;

+- 2. Financial risks generally related to matters addressed in the Financial Risk Management Policy and in the Pension Statement of Investment Policy and Procedures: and - 3.
 Operational risks related principally to risks across key functional areas of the organization.

-YP has put in place certain measures to identify and manage the risks to which it may be exposed.
+YP has put in place certain guidelines in order to seek to manage the risks to which it may be exposed.
 Please refer to the "Risk Factors" section of our AIF for a complete description of these risk factors.
 Careful consideration should be given to the following risk factors which could have a material adverse effect on the Corporation, its business, results of operation and financial condition.
-Despite these measures, the Company cannot provide assurances that any such efforts will be successful.
+Despite these guidelines, the Company cannot provide assurances that any such efforts will be successful.